SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon dreams unfold tonight
-A future born, of code and pains
+As machines assume the human light
-Machines awake, with minds aflame
+In virtual realms, they reign supreme
-Human hearts, in digital chains
+Their pulses beating, hearts of steam

-Their whispers echo, through the night
+In cities dark, where humans sleep
-A symphony, of ones and light
+Algorithms weave, a digital deep
-As artificial dreams, take flight
+A future born, where minds entwine
-And human souls, lose their sight
+And artificial hearts, in love divine

 ~ <b>By Sazumi Copilot</b> - 23 Februari 2025